tejgvsl/Tensorflow_Samples/README.md

 # Identifying characters/actors and calculating their respective screen appearance time (in seconds) in a video-file.

-Clone the code into the respective directory.
+Clone the repository into the respective directory.

 Make sure the below Pre-requisites are installed:
 ------------------------------------------------